benedict-drio/bitvault-finance/README.md

 ## Support

-For support, please open an issue on GitHub or contact the team at support@bitvault.finance.
+For support, please open an issue on GitHub or contact the team at nicholasbenedict04@gmail.com